Figma vs Photoshop vs Mockup Generators: Which Should You Use?

 - You're doing App Store screenshots

-- You're creating social media content
+- You're creating social media content or email marketing images

 - You're launching on Product Hunt and need visuals now